oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-data-studio/create-user-storage-credentials/create-user-storage-credentials.md

 In this lab, you will:

-* Create a user that will be the data share provider.
+* As an **`admin`** user, you will do the following:
-* Grant the data share provider the necessary role and privileges.
+    * create a data share provider user and grant this user the necessary role and privileges.
+    * Create a data share consumer user and grant this user the necessary role and privileges.
+* As the **`share_provider`** user, you will do the following:
-* Create an Oracle Object Storage bucket where you'll store the shared data.
+    * Create an Oracle Object Storage bucket (if you don't have one) where you'll store the shared data.
-* Generate an RSA key pair to generate a private key and a fingerprint.
+    * Generate an RSA key pair to generate a private key and a fingerprint (if you need that)
     * Create an OCI native credential and associate the buckets' URL with the credential.

 ### Prerequisites